wpup/short-url/README.md

 Short url
 ==============

-Simple address meta box for WordPress.
+Create a short url that redirects to the long url.
 Like Simple Address in EPiServer.

 ![](screenshot.png)